dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/using_labels.md

 ![Searching for a label.](../images/search_label.gif)

 You can also change a response's label while you are reading it.
 First, click on a response in the table to view it.
-Then, in the sidebar under &ldquo;Labels,&rdquo; click &ldquo;Change?&rdquo; link and select the new labels from the dropdown.
+Then, in the sidebar under "Labels," click "Change?" link and select the new labels from the dropdown.

 ![Changing the labels of one response.](../images/label_6.png)